Root Awakening

 Dale watched the wood grain of the bar.

-“One of the notebooks had a section that was — it wasn’t a letter.
+“One of the notebooks had a section that wasn’t quite a letter.
 More like a record.
-Things she was thinking about.
-Arguments she wanted to have.
+Things she was thinking about, arguments she wanted to have.
 People she was worried about.”
 Alex glanced at him.
 “You were in it.”

 The kratom did nothing with this.
 Some information moved past the unlocked gates and didn’t need them.

 “She wrote about a conversation you two had.
-Late night, her place — she described it, I knew exactly which night she meant.
+Late night, her place.”
+He looked at the bar.
+“She described it in enough detail that I knew exactly which night she meant.
 That argument you had about whether a person could abdicate a vocation.
-Whether you could just — hand it back.
+Whether you could just...”
+He paused.
+“Hand it back.
 Decide you were done with the thing you were built to do.”

 Dale knew the night.
-He had not thought about it in years and knew it immediately, the way you knew the contours of a room you’d grown up in.
+He set it aside years ago and it came back immediately, the way you knew the contours of a room you grew up in.
 Her kitchen table.
-The particular angle of the light over the stove that she never replaced with anything better.
+The light over the stove she never replaced with anything better.
 The three of them at two in the morning with the wine finished, and then just him and Claire, and Alex asleep on her couch with the specificity of a man who could sleep anywhere.

 “She wrote down what she said to you.”
 Alex’s voice was even.
-“Word for word, the way she did when she thought something mattered enough to keep.
-And I—” A breath.
+“Word for word, the way she did when a thing was worth keeping.
+And I...”
+A breath.
 “I think you should hear it.”

 “Alex.”